 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Significant estimates used in preparing these financial statements include the allowance for doubtful accounts, the fair value of investments, the value of donated professional services and property, including conservation easements, the depreciable lives of assets, seed inventory values, valuation of retirement benefit payable, revenue recognition, functional expense allocations, and allocation of investment income to endowments.
+Significant estimates used in preparing these financial statements include the allowance for doubtful accounts, the fair value of investments, the value of donated professional services and property, including conservation easements, the depreciable lives of assets, seed inventory values, lease terms and risk-free rate, valuation of retirement benefit payable, revenue recognition, functional expense allocations, and allocation of investment income to endowments.
 Actual results could differ from those estimates.